nzbgetcom/par2cmdline-turbo/README.md

 # Differences with par2cmdline

-par2cmdline-turbo aims to be a *simple* fork, keeping close with its upstream and only differing in the following areas related to performance.
+par2cmdline-turbo aims to keep close with its upstream and only differs in the following areas related to performance.
 As such, the scope of this project covers:

 * GF16, MD5 and CRC32 computation, using ParPar’s implementation
 * Use ParPar’s internal checksumming to detect RAM errors during GF16 computation